Conflux-Chain/conflux-developer-site/docs/sdks-and-tools/en/sdks.md

 ```

 ## [python-conflux-sdk](https://github.com/conflux-chain/python-conflux-sdk)
-Python is also a lot of developers first choice, we also have `python-conflux-sdk` for you.
+Python is the first choice for a lot of developers, we also have `python-conflux-sdk` for you.

 ```python
 from conflux import (